Why do we need a 9/11 Health Watch?

 Jessica Garcia, Retail, Assistant to the President, Wholesale and Department Store Union International

 Steven Markowitz, MD, DrPH

 Sybil McPherson, Assistant Director of State Legislation for District Council 37

-James Slevin, Vice President, Uniformed Firefighters Association
+James Slevin, 1st District Vice President, International Association of Fire Fighters.

-Below are a list of Unions and Organizations that support 9/11 Health Watch.
+Below are a list of unions and organizations that support 9/11 Health Watch.